ArmandAbrahamian/comp465project/README.md

 ## Acknowledgments

-Voice lines are from the Romulan Faction in Star Trek Armada 1.
+* Voice lines are from the Romulan Faction in Star Trek Armada 1.

-Various sounds from Star Trek: The Original Series, Star Trek: The Next Generation television series, and Star Trek: Armada video game.
+* Various sounds from Star Trek: The Original Series, Star Trek: The Next Generation television series, and Star Trek: Armada video game.

-Music is the Romulan Faction themes from Star Trek Armada 1 and Star Trek: Armada 2 Video Games, and Star Trek: TOS theme.
+* Music is the Romulan Faction themes from Star Trek Armada 1 and Star Trek: Armada 2 Video Games, and Star Trek: TOS theme.

-Warbird Model Credits:
+* Warbird Model Credits:
-    The model we imported and used for our Warbird is modeled after the Warbird design from Star Trek TOS.
+    * The model we imported and used for our Warbird is modeled after the Warbird design from Star Trek TOS.
 We changed it to a tri model and colored it based on how it looked in the original series.

 Romulan Bird of Prey, Classic Star Trek by jpcotedsbn is licensed under CC Attribution-NonCommercial-ShareAlike

 ![Warbird Model](/images/warbirdModel.png)

-This picture doesn't represent exactly what the model looks like but what its based on the warbird from an episode of Star Trek TOS.
+This picture doesn't represent exactly what the model looks like but what its based on from the warbird from an episode of Star Trek TOS.